api-platform/docs/core/dto.md

 ## Disabling the Input or the Output

 Both the `input` and the `output` attributes can be set to `false`.
-If `input` is `false`, the deserialization process will be skipped, and no data persisters will be called.
+If `input` is `false`, the deserialization process will be skipped, and no data persister will be called.
-If `output` is `false`, the serialization process will be skipped, and no data providers will be called.
+If `output` is `false`, the serialization process will be skipped, and no data provider will be called.

-## Input/Output metadata
+## Input/Output Metadata

 When specified, `input` and `output` attributes support:
 - a string representing the class to use